 • Letter of Credit: A bank guarantee to ensure payment for a high-value transaction, a complex process involving multiple parties.

-• Check and Demand Drafts: Due to slow processing, paper instruments that withdraw funds from a bank account are less common.
+• Checks and Demand Drafts: Due to slow processing, paper instruments used to withdraw funds from a bank account are less common.

 Example: